altmetric/cakefindr/01-getting-set-up.md

 unzip /tmp/nomad.zip -d /usr/local/bin && unzip /tmp/consul.zip -d /usr/local/bin
 ```

-If you're on Linux, the script should be roughly the same with different binaries, but you might have to tweak it depending on your distribution:
+If you're on Linux, the script should be roughly the same with different binaries, but you might have to tweak it depending on your distribution - all the commands need to be run as root:

 ```bash
 curl https://releases.hashicorp.com/nomad/0.8.4/nomad_0.8.4_linux_amd64.zip -o /tmp/nomad.zip &&